TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 ## Unfixed Bugs

 <!-- There were no unfixed bugs identified during the testing of this site. -->
+When adding equipment to the calculator model in the admin site, if the data inserted is exactly the same as what already exists, a validation error will pop-up stating "Calculator with this Slug already exists".

+1. This has been fixed when adding equipment to the calculator model from the live site (most likely the only place this would be added).
+2. From a UX perspective, it is unlikely that this error will ever occur as a user would just update the expsoure time of the existing instance, rather than having a duplication.

 ## Libraries and Programs Used